3 Valentine’s Day Activities for Your Little Bees

 Assist your kids in creating their own little bee for some super cute Valentine’s Day décor!

 - Yellow Paint

 - Pom poms

-Prepare your cardboard tubes by painting them yellow, and then allowing them to dry.
-Once dry, we recommend that the supervising adult poke three holes with a pair of scissors on each side of the cardboard tube.
+Prepare your cardboard tubes by painting them yellow and then allowing them to dry.
+Once dry, take your black marker and color 3 stripes across the body of the bee.
+Next, we recommend that the supervising adult poke one hole with a pair of scissors on each side of the cardboard tube.
 This is where the pipe cleaners will turn into legs, so you want to make sure they’re relatively even.
-Next, cut your pipe cleaners into 3 strips approximately 6 inches long.
-Thread those through the three holes, and you’ll have little bug legs!
+Next, cut your black pipe cleaner into two sections approximately 4 inches long.
+Thread the pipe cleaners through the holes, and you’ll have little bug legs!

-Glue on the googly eyes, wings and antennas using your craft glue.
+Finally, cut two additional black pipe cleaners into strips approximately 4 inches long.
+Place craft glue on one end of each pipe cleaner and place just inside the opening at the top of the bee’s head.
+Finish your bee-autiful creation by placing a drop of craft glue on the back of each googly eye and placing on the face.
 Let your love bug dry for 30 minutes before taking it out to play.
 Place your cute little bee around your home or in your child’s room as festive Valentine’s Day décor.

 If you or your kiddos are more chefs than artists, try these sweet treats for a fun Valentine’s Day activity.
 For classic crowd-pleasers, bake this yummy chocolate chip cookies recipe or this honey brownies recipe.
 Or, for a richer treat, make some delicious raw honey fudge.
 You can’t go wrong with chocolate.